LanceJZ/Asteroids-Reimagined/README.md

 Increased the range and speed of player homing mines.
 Enemy One that fires missiles, now can spawn more than one at a time in later waves.
 Death Star now spawns at random location, direction.
+Enemy Two that lays mines, now can spawn more than one at a time in later waves.